tildeholmqvist/connected/README.md

 For the time being, I have chosen to leave this bug unresolved.
 Since site administration approval is required before discussion posts are displayed to all users, an empty or invalid discussion post does not significantly impact the user experience.

+When users click on 'Forgot your password?', they're unable to reset their password.
+Although this is a significant issue, it's not directly related to this project, as it's a mockup site.
+Therefore, I've chosen not to address this problem.

-However, addressing this issue is a potential future improvement that I will consider implementing.
+However, addressing these issue is a potential future improvement that I will consider implementing.

 ## Deployment - Heroku